 Keeping your skin healthy is important, especially if you have diabetes.
-Read on for skin-saving tips and potential risks that all people with diabetes should be aware of.
+Read on for skin care tips and potential risks that all people with diabetes should be aware of.

 As your body’s largest organ, your skin is a master multitasker.
-It keeps fluids in, preventing dehydration, regulates body temperature, and perhaps its most important task, it protects the body from infection.
+It retains fluids to help prevent dehydration, regulates body temperature, and perhaps the most important task, it protects the body from infection.

 People with diabetes are more likely to develop skin problems.
 In fact, one out of three people with the disease will eventually have a skin disorder.

-Why do skin problems touch more people with diabetes?
-When you have diabetes, your skin may not perform up to par.
-A condition called Diabetic Autonomic Neuropathy (DAN) damages the nerves that control your body systems.
+So why do diabetes and dry skin seem to go hand in hand?
+One of the main reasons is a condition called Autonomic Neuropathy that damages the nerves controlling your body systems.
 Hindering your body’s ability to secrete sweat is one issue that can result from this damage.
 High blood sugar levels can also lower the amount of fluid in your body.
 The result: dry, cracked skin.
 Not only is it itchy, but skin in such a state allows germs to easily invade the body.

 Infections on your feet are of particular concern.
 Peripheral neuropathy, another type of nerve damage from diabetes, can limit how well you feel pain from blisters, corns, or calluses.
 So, too, can poor blood flow caused by diabetes.
 You may not realize you have a wound until it is infected.
 Infections in your feet can be slow to heal, and in worst cases, can lead to amputation.

 Besides infections, people with diabetes are more prone to certain skin disorders.
 These include itching, skin tags, thickening of the skin on the back of the hands, toes or forehead, and diabetic dermopathy—scaly brown patches caused by small blood vessel changes.
 People with diabetes can also experience allergic skin reactions to medications, such as insulin or oral products.